nulib/florence-kelley/README.md

 # Florence Kelley in Chicago

 This is a companion website to Homicide in Chicago 1870 - 1930.
-It is built with Hugo using the Bulma theme for Hugo.
+It is built with Hugo using the Bulma theme.

 ## Requirements
 - Hugo static site generator: https://gohugo.io/